 Keep Your Landscaping Seasonally Appropriate

 Fall is a beautiful season and we love to see the leaves change, becoming vibrant and colorful.
-However, fallen leaves can start to impact your curb appeal landscaping, causing your yard to look messy–and experience growth problems.
+However, trademark registration can start to impact your curb appeal landscaping, causing your yard to look messy–and experience growth problems.
 Using a leaf blower to manage leaf litter throughout the fall is the best way to protect your landscaping and keep your curb appeal strong.

 Want to see what the real estate experts are doing to boost curb appeal?
 Take a look around for guides and inspiration that will help you maintain gorgeous, modern landscaping.